reneaas/fys-stk4155/project2/codes/neural_network/README.md

 ## Usage of the neural network class
 For regression tasks, the code *regression_main.cpp* illustrates its usage applied to data generated from Franke's function.
 For classification tasks, the code *classification_main.cpp* illustrates its use applied to the MNIST dataset.

+## Required libraries
+The C++ codes are created using the linear algebra and scientific computing library [Armadillo](http://arma.sourceforge.net/).
+Usage of these codes thus requires installation of this software which can be downloaded for free from http://arma.sourceforge.net/.